 What’s Next ?

-Wealden have recently approved the draft of the first part of our Plan and this can be seen in the Draft NDP section.
+Wealden have approved the draft of the first part of our Plan and this can be seen in the Draft NDP section.
+We are now working on the policy sections of the plan and will publicise these in due course.

 Check out our Facebook Page to get updates on the latest news: